 Insects are everywhere, often overlooked, but playing vital roles in almost every ecosystem.
-Meet some of the miniature miracle-workers that help keep our world running.
+Meet some incredible insects, the miniature miracle-workers, that help keep our world running.

 When you think about the benefits of having insects around, pollination is probably the first thing that springs to mind.
 There’s a good reason for this, since 87% of all plant species require animal pollination and most of this is delivered by insects.
 In fact, around three-quarters of all crop types grown by humans need to be pollinated by insects.